The Ugly Truth About Love

 Let me give you an example from my life that you might be able to relate to.

-Back in 2009 when I was married, I was in Nashville closing an important business deal.
+Back in 2009 when I was married (second wife), I was in Nashville closing an important business deal.
 It's a great city and you should definitely visit.
 Day drinking on Broadway is the shit.

 Wait, I'm getting distracted now, where was I?...

 Oh yeah, as I normally did, I brought my wife and kids with me.
-They were at the hotel pool about 20 minutes away while I negotiated the deal along with my wife's brother, who was my top employee.
+They were at the hotel pool about 20 minutes away while I negotiated the deal along with my wife's brother, who was my top employee at the time.

 About half-way through the talks, my phone starts blowing up from my wife.
 After the third call in a row, I excuse myself into the hallway and take the call.